Kuwait Cover Letter Writing Guide

 Use the same font and style as your CV or resume.
-We recommend using a font that is easy to read such as 11 point Arial as well as A4 white paper for hard copies of your cover letter.
+We recommend using a font that is easy to read such as 11 points Arial as well as A4 white paper for hard copies of your cover letter.
 Sign hard copies.

 Some large multinational companies use their own application forms instead of personal cover letters and CVs.
 So, pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your Kuwait cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation in language usage errors in Arabic or other language or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Arabic or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other Kuwait Cover Letter Info

 To be successful in your Kuwait job search and getting the job you want, you need to prepare a Kuwait cover letter and Kuwait CV which you must email instantly to the prospective employers selected during a job search in Kuwait.

 When you receive an invitation to the Kuwait job interview, you may apply for a Kuwait visa and Kuwait work permit.
 Then prepare yourself for a job interview and take a look at the Kuwait dress code because how you dress is one of the most important attributes in being hired.